containers/podman-compose/README.md

 ## NOTE

-This project is still underdevelopment.
+This project is still under development.

 ## Installation